NginxProxyManager/nginx-proxy-manager/README.md

 - Passwort reset (only sqlite) (`docker exec -it nginx-proxy-manager password-reset.js USER_EMAIL PASSWORD`)
 - TLS supported for MariaDB/MySQL, please set the `DB_MYSQL_TLS` env to true.
 If you use self signed certificates you can upload them for example to `/data/etc/npm/ca.crt` and set the `DB_MYSQL_CA` to `/data/etc/npm/ca.crt` (not tested)
 - PUID/GGID support in network mode host (please add `net.ipv4.ip_unprivileged_port_start=0` at the end of `/etc/sysctl.conf`)
+- Option to set IP bindings (multiple instances) in network mode host
+- Option to change backend port
+- See composefile for all options

 ## Soon
-- disabling IPv4/IPv6 ([1](https://github.com/NginxProxyManager/nginx-proxy-manager/blob/develop/docker/rootfs/etc/s6-overlay/s6-rc.d/prepare/40-dynamic.sh) / [2](https://github.com/NginxProxyManager/nginx-proxy-manager/blob/develop/docker/rootfs/etc/s6-overlay/s6-rc.d/prepare/50-ipv6.sh) / nginx templates (nginx.js lines 200-300))
-- custom IP-Bindings in nginx/backend to allow multiple instances in host network mode
 - dark mode
 - more